For much of the past ten years, startup culture has been driven by a pretty simple logic:

 The rise of the “two-speed” UK startup economy

-At the top end:
+At the high end:

-• elite startups continue raising major rounds,
+• elite startups are still raising big rounds,

-• AI and deeptech attract enormous capital,
+• AI and deeptech are attracting massive capital,

-• enterprise infrastructure remains highly investable.
+• enterprise infrastructure remains a highly investable sector.

-But investors are concentrating it more aggressively.
+But investors are focusing it more sharply.

 • bridge financing,